 Performance marketers are masters of efficiency.They know all the tricks to drive online leads and sales through their digital channels in the most cost-effective way possible.
-But many are ignoring a high-value stream of revenue - the phone call.
-Pay-per-call can appear complicated because it combines both online and offline elements.
+But many are ignoring a high-value stream of revenue — the phone caller can appear complicated because it combines both online and offline elements.
 But with the right pay-per-call platform, advertisers, publishers, and agencies are empowered to generate, track, and analyze inbound calls the same way they do online traffic.For those of you who are still trying to grasp the finer points of pay-per-call, here are some FAQs to get you in the game:

 Pay-per-call is a type of performance marketing where an advertiser pays publishers (also known as affiliates or distribution partners) for quality calls generated on the advertiser's behalf.
 Put simply, pay-per-call tracks calls the same way performance networks tracks clicks.Here's how it works:Advertisers create marketing campaigns designed to drive prospective customers to connect over the phone.
 A publisher then launches these call-based campaigns and gets credit for the calls they generate.